Automating Tombstone Threshold Alerts with Python in Cassandra 4.x/5.x

 except subprocess.CalledProcessError as e:

-logger.error("nodetool failed with exit code %d: %s", e.returncode, e.stderr)
+logger.error("nodetool failed (exit %d): %s", e.returncode, e.stderr.strip())

 sys.exit(1)

-def parse_tablestats(output: str) -> Dict[str, int]:
+def parse_tablestats(output: str) -> dict[str, int]:

-tombstone_map: Dict[str, int] = {}
+tombstone_map: dict[str, int] = {}

-current_keyspace: Optional[str] = None
+current_keyspace: str | None = None

-current_table: Optional[str] = None
+current_table: str | None = None

-keyspace_pattern = re.compile(r"^\s*Keyspace\s*:\s*(.+)$")
+keyspace_re = re.compile(r"^\s*Keyspace\s*:\s*(.+)$")

-table_pattern = re.compile(r"^\s*Table:\s*(.+)$")
+table_re = re.compile(r"^\s*Table:\s*(.+)$")

-tombstone_pattern = re.compile(
+tombstone_re = re.compile(

 r"^\s*Maximum tombstones per slice \(last five minutes\):\s*(\d+)$"